allets/ProguardStripsLog/docs/AndroidR8ProguardStripsLogVerifications.md

 -   Android Studio "Build > Analyze APK... > Select Path"
 -   check the bytecode with the naked eye

-For easy understanding and concise screenshots with the full context, I use d2j-dex2jar 2.1 and jd-gui 1.6.6 to facilitate illustrations instead of using complete bytecode screenshots.
+For easy understanding and concise screenshots with the full context, I use d2j-dex2jar 2.1 and Luyten 0.8.2 ([more info](#java-decompiler-gui)) to facilitate illustrations instead of using complete bytecode screenshots.
 Also, I show the key bytecode snippets.